 Among the Igbo of Nigeria, for instance, Basden (1966: 65) finds that “from the age of about three years, the Ibo child is reckoned as sufficiently advanced to be left more or less to its own devices.
 It begins to consort freely with children of its own age or company (otu) and to take its share in work and play.”

 How children are treated can depend on cultural factors that include subsistence type, economic activity, family or community structure, and residence patterns.
-In some societies, children are protected and insulated by parents for long periods; while in others, independence and strength is encourage from a young age and children are not actively excluded from daily adult life.
+In some societies, infants are protected and insulated by parents for long periods; while in others, independence and resilience are expected from a young age and children are rarely excluded from adult activity; rather, they are readily integrated into the domestic economy.

-For the Semai, a hunter-gatherer people from Malaysia, parents do not programmatically teach their children specific life or work skills, and, in fact, specifically avoid it as detrimental to the child:
+For the Semai, a hunter-gatherer people from Malaysia, parents do not programmatically teach their children specific life or work skills as this would be coercive and detrimental to the child:

 The relationship between children and adults is easygoing and unselfconscious.
 Adults do not believe that children should keep to themselves: be seen but not heard.
 The organization of work, leisure, and living space is such that there is no reason for confining children or excluding them from certain activities.
 Everyone lives on the flat surface of the ground; hence there is no need to protect children from falls or from becoming entrapped behind doors.
 With the exception of spears and poisoned arrows, adult tools do not constitute a hazard to children.
 Those weapons are simply kept hanging in trees or wedged on top of a hut, safely out of reach.
 When the men are making spear and arrow points, they do not attempt to exclude children … from the area (Draper 1976: 205-6).

-Naturally, hunger-gatherer parents need to be more cautious and restrictive outside the settlement, where their children likely face danger from predators and can have little water.
+Naturally, hunger-gatherer parents need to be more cautious and restrictive outside the settlement, where their children likely face danger from predators and the harsh environment.
 The two above examples from hunter-gatherer societies show some common traits; namely that the type of subsistence and resulting structure of society along with close proximity to extended family and other community members enable “teaching” to happen communally.
-The lines between work and play as children learn and grow are not especially clear and corrective behavior is likewise not always monitored or forced.
+The lines between work and play as children learn and grow are not especially clear and child behavior is not always monitored or corrected.

 In pastoralist Kurdish society in Iraq, Hansen (1961: 49) finds that children play a role in the differentiation of labor, with jobs specifically designated for them: “The woman who makes the tea has nothing to do with serving it, and never moves from her position behind the samovar… As a rule it is children’s work.
 From the time they are able to balance across the floor with a tea glass and saucer in the one hand they take part in this ceremony.”